-Requirements for admission include an essay, a resume, three letters of recommendation and official transcripts for all undergraduate and graduate coursework.
+Requirements for admission include a resume, two letters of recommendation and official transcripts for all undergraduate and graduate coursework.
 In addition, applicants must complete the Confidential Health Report form prior to enrollment and provide proof of health insurance.
 A limited number of scholarships are available for environmental education graduate students, tied to the Merry Lea mission and goals.